M-Media-Group/Vue3-SPA-starter-template/README.md

 #### Using the right tests for the job

+Generally you go from the smallest component (e.g. testing a button) to the largest, while in E2E tests you go from the largest (e.g. testing a whole page) to the smallest.
+Unit tests test your logic in between.

 1. For functionality, use unit tests (e.g. if I give this value to this function, will it return the correct result?)
 2. For user interactions, use end-to-end tests (e.g. if I click this button, will it show the correct modal?)
 3. For visual changes, use visual tests with Storybook (e.g. if I change this CSS, will I still see the element in the correct place?
 Will it still be centered?)

 Be careful not to over-test.
 If you find yourself testing the same thing in multiple places, you should ask yourself if you are testing the right things in the right places.
 Over-tested code can be hard to update and grow.

+##### Test questions - example of a card

+- Visual test: does this card show a pointer cursor when I hover over it?
+- Unit test: does this card have a correct `href` when I pass a link to it?
+- End-to-end test: Is this card linking to the right place for the given page it is currently on?

+##### Test questions - example of a modal

+- Visual test: Is this modal centered on the screen?
+- Unit test: Does this modal have the correct title when I pass a title to it?
+- End-to-end test: Does this modal show the correct content when I open it on a specific page?